Historically, our income comes from three main sources.

 We believe this comparison with national charities reflects the nature of the skills we need to recruit and retain.

 Total salary excludes pension contributions.
-The chief executive and directors, like all NCVO staff, are also entitled to other benefits, such as childcare vouchers, which have not been included here.
-Details of expenses for the chief executive and directors are available in our annual report.
+The chief executive, chief operating officer and directors, like all NCVO staff, are also entitled to other benefits (such as childcare vouchers) which are not included here.

-The ratio of our highest salary (£120,000) to our median salary (£38,145) is 3:15:1.
+The ratio of our highest salary (£120,000) to our median salary (£40,562) is 3:1 (2022: 3.1:1).

 While they are separately determined, annual pay awards for the chief executive, directors and staff have always been at the same percentage level.